 The San Juan de Dios Hospital was built in 1892 and was the first hospital in Costa Rica.
 From the beginning, this hospital has been the site of many deaths and mysterious occurrences, making it one of the most haunted places in Costa Rica.

-San Juan de Dios Hospital is said to be haunted by various spirits.
+San Juan de Dios Hospital is said to be Duran set by various spirits.
 The spirits are believed to be those who have died there and patients who have passed over due to sickness.

 Many people claim to see spectral figures on the grounds of the hospital, and visitors frequently report sightings of ghosts.
 They have also reported hearing the ominous creaking of old wards and doors opening alone and hearing nurses call out for help at night while passing through the halls.